-Yes, there are factional fights and factional fights, just like there are wars and wars (imperialist and revolutionary wars), just like there are revolutions (political revolutions and social revolutions).
-Cannon deals with the Plenums and factional fights in the Workers' Party and labels them as fights by Trotskyism against sectarianism; and ignores the factional low points of the CLA.
-Until the Left Wing organized just before unification with Muste there were no fundamental and principle factional fights in the CLA.
-We will show how Cannon, in the lorkers' Party, has turned inside out the real relation of forces as to larxiam and principles.
-It is a case of Cannon calling our "thicks" (sectarian in order to cover up, his own role of opportunism.
+Yes, there are factional fights and factional fights, just like there are wars and wars (imperialist and revolutionary wars), just like there are revolutions (political revolutions and social revolutions) .
+Cannon deals with the Plenums and factional fights in the Workers' Party and labels them as fights by Trotskyism against sectarianism; and ignores the factional low points of the CLA, Until the Left Wing organized just before unification with Muste there were no fundamental and principle factional fights in the CLA.
+We will show how Cannon, in the Vorkers!
+Party has turned inside out the real relation of forces as to tarian in order to cover up his own role of opportunism.